-My central hope my third time around lies in the extensive experience that I am now acquiring in the provision of dental treatment to children in a variety of settings, including extensive exposure to and practice of behavioural control modalities such as the operating room under general anaesthesia, using IV sedation, oral sedation, and in the regular clinic with the possibility of doing nitrous.
+My central hope my third time around lies in the extensive experience that I am now acquiring in the provision of dental treatment to children in a variety of settings, including extensive exposure to and practice of behavioral control modalities such as the operating room under general anesthesia, using IV sedation, oral sedation, and in the regular clinic with the possibility of doing nitrous.
 I have also broadened my horizons and contribution as a volunteer, serving with HeadStart, providing what is for many children their only chance for oral health care.

-After completing your program and gaining additional experience on the cutting-edge, I hope to open my own clinic as a Pediatric Dentist with a heavy focus on underserved children.
+After completing your program and gaining additional experience on the cutting-edge, I hope to open my clinic as a Pediatric Dentist with a heavy focus on underserved children.

 I thank you for considering my application.